Delete Excel table (ListObject) rows without affecting other columns using XlsIO

 Create a new C# console application

-Step 2: Install Syncfusion.XlsIO.WinForms NuGet package as a reference to your .NET Framework applications from the NuGet.org.
+Step 2: Install the Syncfusion.XlsIO.WinForms NuGet package as a reference to your .NET Framework applications from the NuGet.org.

 Install NuGet package